rook/rook/design/object-bucket/object-bucket.md

 ### Overview

 Rook-Ceph has developed Custom Resource Definitions (CRDs) to support the dynamic provisioning of object stores and users (CephObjectStores and CephObjectStoreUsers, respectively).
-This proposal introduces the next logical step in this design: the addition a controller for handling dynamic bucket creation requests represented the ObjectBucketClaim and ObjectBucket APIs.
+This proposal introduces the next logical step in this design: the addition a controller for handling dynamic bucket creation requests via the generalized ObjectBucketClaim and ObjectBucket APIs.
+These APIs are defined in an external project with the intent of working to garner broader community support.
 The intent is to round out the Rook-Ceph experience for Kubernetes users by providing a single control plane for the managing of Ceph Object components.
-The ObjectBucketClaim and ObjectBucket APIs will represent generic S3 bucket creation requests and can be implemented by any object store provider.
+The ObjectBucketClaim and ObjectBucket APIs represent generic S3 bucket creation requests to enable the provisioning of buckets by most object store providers.

-  Rook-Ceph will be the first operator to utilize these new APIs.
-The APIs themselves will be temporarily implemented in the Rook project as a discrete package and later be submitted for acceptance into a repository with broader Kubernetes support (for instance, [Kubernetes Enhancements](https://github.com/kubernetes/enhancements)).
-By implementing dynamic bucket creation in Rook-Ceph first, the object bucket APIs will be able to present a stronger case for adoption when submitted to the to-be-determined project.

 ## Glossary

 - Admin: A Kubernetes cluster administrator with RBAC permissions to instantiate and control access to cluster storage.
-The admin will use existing Rook-Ceph CRDs to create Ceph Object Stores as well as StorageClasses to make them accessible to users.
+The admin will use provision object stores via CephObjectStore custom resources and create StorageClasses to enable user access.
 - User: A Kubernetes cluster user with limited permissions, typically confined to CRUD operations on Kubernetes objects within a single namespace.
 The user will request Ceph Object buckets by instantiating ObjectBucketClaims.
 - ObjectBucketClaim: a namespaced, user facing Custom Resource Definition representing a request for a dynamically created bucket (similar in use to PersistentVolumeClaims).
-ObjectBucketClaims will reference a StorageClass whose _provisioner:_ field contains the name of an object store provisioner capable of dynamically provisioning buckets.
+ObjectBucketClaims reference a StorageClass whose _provisioner:_ field contains the name of an object store provisioner capable of dynamically provisioning buckets.
 ObjectBucketClaims serve to abstract the underlying object store provider from the user.
 - ObjectBucket: a non-namespace, admin facing Custom Resource Definition representing the fulfillment of a user request for a dynamically created bucket in an existing object store (similar in use to PersistentVolumes).
 ObjectBuckets serve to provide discrete information about the bucket and object store provider to admins.

 ## Goals

 - Provide Rook-Ceph users the ability to dynamically provision object buckets via the Kubernetes API
 - Enable cluster admin control over bucket creation and object store access via the Kubernetes API
-- Restrict users from creating buckets with their access keys outside the view of Kubernetes (e.g. via `s3cmd` CLI tool)
+- Restrict users from creating buckets with automation-generated access keys outside of the Kubernetes API (e.g. via `s3cmd` CLI tool)
 - Utilize a familiar and deterministic pattern when injecting bucket connection information into workload environments
 - Ensure the consuming Pod will not be started until the bucket has been created

 ## Non-Goals

-- This design does not describe a generalized bucket provisioner, only a standard API by which to request buckets.
+- This design does not describe a generalized bucket provisioner
-- Pods will not be capable of attaching OBCs like they can PVCs.
-This design does not introduce changes to core Kubernetes APIs.
 - This design does not provide users a means of deleting buckets via the Kubernetes API so as to avoid accidental loss of data.
 A Delete operation only deletes operator created API resources.
 - This design does not include the Swift interface implementation by Ceph Object.